-If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the governing board's complaints committee, which will be formed of the first two, impartial, governors available and one person who is independent of the management and running of the College.
+If the complainant is dissatisfied with the outcome at Stage 1 and wishes to take the matter further, they can escalate the complaint to Stage 2 - a meeting with members of the governing board's complaints committee, which will be formed of the first three, impartial, governors available.
 This is the final stage of the complaints procedure.

-A request to escalate to Stage 2 must be made to the Clerk, via the school office, within ten school days of receipt of the Stage 1 response.
+A request to escalate to Stage 2 must be made to the Governance Professional, via the school office, within ten school days of receipt of the Stage 1 response.

-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within five school days.
+The Governance Professional will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within five school days.